thyripian/CORE/README.md

 ## Future Changes / Future Developments
 - **API Expansion:** Expanding API functionality for advanced querying and data manipulation.
 - **User Roles and Permissions:** Introducing user roles for different access levels within the frontend.
-- **Updating Search Results:** Updating mapping logic, refining results list, and adding individual result-specific viewing pages.
+- **Updating Search Results:** Updating mapping logic, refining results list, and refining individual result-specific viewing pages.
 - **Expanding Map Results:** Expanding map results to show images extracted from files at specific locations.
 - **Building out Update History Page:** Tracking all prior updates within the user interface.
 - **Codebase Cleanup:** There are legacy components and outdated code from past versions of the application that will be gradually removed as development progresses.